- 1 small celeriac, peeled and cut into 2½ cm/1in chunks

 A member of the cabbage family, the swede is often confused with the turnip, though they look…

-- 2 large sweet potato, scrubbed and cut into 2½ cm/1in chunks
+- 2 large sweet potatoes, scrubbed and cut into 2½ cm/1in chunks

 Sweet potatoes have a creamy texture and a sweet-spicy flavour that makes them ideal for savoury…

-- 2 medium parsnip, scrubbed and quartered lengthways
+- 2 medium parsnips, scrubbed and quartered lengthways

 The fact that the parsnip is a member of the carrot family comes as no surprise - it looks just…